MichaelisTrofficus/hampel_filter/README.md

 pip install hampel
 ```

 ## Usage

-Here's how you can use the Hampel filter in your Python code:
+Here's a simple example of how to use the Hampel filter:

 ```python
 import pandas as pd